 The Netherlands launched its COVID-19 vaccination programme on 6 January 2021.
 Four months later, with 6 million vaccine doses administered, we are seeing the effect of this as the number of confirmed cases and hospital admissions declines.
 Groups that have been vaccinated are less likely to test positive for coronavirus or be admitted to hospital with COVID-19 than groups that have not yet been vaccinated.

 Most nursing home residents and residents of care homes for people with disabilities have now been vaccinated.
-The article ‘The effect of vaccination on the number of positive tests’ of 16 March 2021 describes the initial impact of vaccination on these groups.
-Since then, many over-80s who live at home independently have also been vaccinated.
+Many over-80s who live at home independently have also been vaccinated.

 The following graphs show how many people aged 80-89 and over 90 have tested positive for coronavirus.
 They include residents of nursing homes and those living at home independently.
 The dotted grey line shows the average number of positive tests among all age categories.